codeplaysoftware/standards-proposals/builtin_kernels/sycl-1.2.1/builtin_kernels.md

 access some fixed-function hardware available on the platform as a non-programmable OpenCL kernel.

 Nowadays SYCL developers can use the OpenCL interoperability functionality to use built-in kernels whenever required.
-However this can be cumbersome and prone to errors as it forces switching back and forward from OpenCL and SYCL/C++.
+However this can be cumbersome and error prone as it forces switching back and forward from OpenCL and SYCL/C++.

 This vendor extension to the SYCL 1.2.1 specification exposes an interface to work directly from SYCL with OpenCL built-in kernels.